getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 * `class Foo` implies creating a (special) function of the name `Foo`, much like you did pre-ES6.
 * `constructor(..)` identifies the signature of that `Foo(..)` function, as well as its body contents.
 * Class methods use the same "concise method" syntax available to object literals, as discussed in Chapter 2.
-This also includes the concise generator form as discussed earlier in this chapter.
+This also includes the concise generator form as discussed earlier in this chapter, as well as the ES5 getter/setter syntax.
 * Unlike object literals, there are no commas separating members in a `class` body!
 In fact, they're not even allowed.

 The `class` syntax definition in the previous snippet can be roughly thought of as this pre-ES6 equivalent, which probably will look fairly familiar to those who've done prototype-style coding before: